Rudolf Podgornik

 Rudolf Podgornik (27 August 1955 – 28 December 2024) was a Slovenian theoretical physicist.

 Podgornik was an emeritus professor at the University of Ljubljana, and at the time of his death held a chair professorship at University of Chinese Academy of Sciences.
-He is best known for his work on soft matter physics, physics of Coulombic fluids, physics of macromolecular interactions, Lifshitz theory of Casimir–van der Waals dispersion interaction, Casimir effect, physics of membranes, polymers and polyelectrolytes and physics of DNA, RNA and viruses.
+He is best known for his work on soft matter physics, physics of Coulombic fluids, physics of macromolecular interactions, Lifshitz theory of Casimir–van der Waals dispersion interaction, the Casimir effect, and biophysics, including the physics of membranes, polymers, polyelectrolytes, DNA, RNA,and viruses.